Skip to main content

 2. Purpose and Objectives

 1. The -HOD-G is intended to preserve the historic significance of properties that are formally designated by the City.
-Locally designated historic districts are areas which are deemed to be of special significance in terms of their history, prehistory, architecture, archeology or culture, and to possess integrity of design, setting, materials, feeling and association.
+Locally designated historic districts are areas which are of special significance in terms of their history, prehistory, architecture archeology or culture, and to possess integrity of design, setting, materials, feeling and association.
 The -HOD-G seeks to preserve the overall historic character of the district, as well as the key, character-defining details of each of the contributing resources, and to assure that new construction is compatible with this historic context.

 2. The -HOD-G has the following objectives: